Yutman/react-projects/README.md

 #### useReducer is a hook in React that is used for managing complex state logic in your components.
 #### It is an alternative to useState that is more suitable for managing state in scenarios where the state logic is complex or involves multiple sub-values, or when the next state depends on the previous one.
 #### useReducer can help to avoid duplicating state logic across multiple useState calls by encapsulating the logic within the reducer function.
+#### const [state, dispatch] = useReducer(reducer, initialState) accepts 2 arguments: the reducer function and the initial state.
+Also, the reducer returns an array of 2 items: the current state and the dispatch function.
+#### To update the state call dispatch(action) with the appropriate action object.
+The action object is then forwarded to the reducer() function that updates the state.
+If the state has been updated by the reducer, then the component re-renders, and [state, ...] = useReducer(...) hook returns the new state value.

 14. Cart
 15. React Router and useCallback